 Whilst there was some early use of existing buildings, such as HMS Pembroke, and development such as the Compass Centre, one of the main constraints was the limited road access into the site.
 This was alleviated by the construction of the Medway Tunnel and Northern Relief Road in the late 1990’s.
 English Partnerships also carried out extensive work on flood defences, remediation, and the installation of new services, in order to make it possible to attract new development to the Estate.

-In 1999 English Partnerships gave way to South East England Development Agency (SEEDA), who have subsequently been replaced by the Homes & Communities Agency (HCA) who continue to develop Chatham Maritime.
+In 1999 English Partnerships gave way to South East England Development Agency (SEEDA), who have subsequently been replaced by the Homes & Communities Agency (HCA) now known as Homes England who continue to develop Chatham Maritime.

 During the early 1990’s, English Partnerships started to address the issue of legacy – how would the residual public domain and common infrastructure be looked after in a way which would ensure the future of the Chatham Maritime Estate?

 English Partnerships wanted to create an arrangement that would give effective long-term management, be financially sound, and responsive to local interests.

 The solution was to create a charity that would take over and maintain the public domain and infrastructure.